 At this point you may wish to implement Sales Tax, Subscription settings, customize Tags for segmenting events and data, or configure Webhooks or Redirects for custom functionality.
 Otherwise, you may revisit these areas at any time.

-Any key extensions should be enabled and configured at this stage.
-For example, if you plan to accept PayPal in your checkout, you should enable the PayPal extension and input your account credentials.
+Any key Apps and extensions should be enabled and configured at this stage.
+For example, if you plan to accept PayPal in your checkout, you should enable the PayPal app and input your account credentials.

 Now that your core settings have been configured, you’re ready to add products to your store’s product catalogue.